 Resources

-MBA students at Northwestern Kellogg often mention the strength of the community, with classmates dedicating themselves fully to both their own professional development and that of their peers.
+MBA students at Northwestern Kellogg often value the strength of the school’s community, with classmates dedicating themselves fully to both their own professional development and that of their peers.
 Kellogg is committed to producing capable leaders who are as thoughtful and driven as they are empathetic and inclusive.

 According to Kellogg’s website, the school seeks candidates who